 I’ve had the best of conversations with strangers.

 My loyalty to family and friends runs deep and strong.
 So don’t be too quick to write me off 😉

 To sum it up, I am an everyday woman with dreams, hopes and aspirations.
 Born and raised in Bangalore for a large part of my life, I am eternally indebted to that crazy city for letting me be a part of it.
 Texas has been a part of our lives for seven years now, but I would not trade it for any other city in the U.S. I studied humanities at UT Dallas and know some of the best minds there is to know.
 Travel has a very distinct place in our lives.
 It has given us the opportunity to explore ideas, concepts, cultures, and peoples.
 We would not have been half the people we are without it.

 I live, love and laugh.
 A simple truth.
 A truth that has brought all of you into my life.
 I am blessed and enriched for all the paths that have criss-crossed with mine.
 This write-up is bound to change as life progresses, but for now, it is what it is!

-My husband, parents, and my two amazing sisters are the only people in the whole wide world that will tell me things as they are.
+My family will tell me things as they are.
 They put me in my place.
 I love them all for it.
 I am learning something new everyday about myself, and with Neil in my life, the learning has quadrupled.
 I am growing up and growing down at the same time.